Really, in the history of the NFL Draft, which picks were the greatest of all-time? Which prospects turned out to be the biggest home runs?

 1997, 1st round, 13th pick overall, Kansas City

-You had a pretty good career when Jerry Rice is the only guy who caught more passes than you did.
+You had a pretty good career when Jerry Rice is the only guy who caught more passes.
 The 14-time Pro Bowl and six-time All-Pro Hall of Famer came up with a few amazing years with Atlanta – he didn’t fade or slip a bit, even into his late 30s – finishing with 1,325 catches for 15,127 yards and 111 touchdowns.
 The only reason he’s not higher – along with being a 13th pick – was because his last five seasons were with the Falcons.

 23. S Ronnie Lott, USC